Arjitc12/CST_JIET_Assignments/README.md

 - Solutions will be provided after completion of deadline

-This is repository is made for submitting all the assignments of Competitve Programming.
+This repository is made for submitting all the assignments of Competitve Programming.